tomstetson/FieldTuner-Desktop/CONTRIBUTING.md

 - `test: add or update tests`

 ### Pull Request Process
-1. Create a feature branch from `develop`
+1. Create a feature branch from `main`
 2. Make your changes
 3. Add tests for new functionality
 4. Ensure all tests pass